DocLabyrinth/constructor-assets/README.md

 This repo contains:
 * One script in Golang (extract.go) to extract the DATA.FIL archives, which wrap all the essential assets for the game.
-* One script in Ruby (sprite.rb) to extract the sprites and the isometric tiles
+* One script in Ruby (sprite.rb) to extract the sprites and the isometric tiles, then order the tiles into a large jpg which shows the whole map

 To use the script:
 * Obtain a copy of constructor from your favourite abandonware site (or the original game CD if any of them still exist)